Choosing your first ocarina

 Everyone's hands are different and you will find some ocarinas more playable than others, as ones made by different makers have differing hole placement.
 Higher pitched ocarinas are physically smaller than lower pitched ones.
 If you have big hands, you may find it difficult or impossible to play a soprano range ocarina.

-An ocarina that is well suited to your hands should not force your wrists to fold backwards, but note that how you hold the ocarina affects this.
-Take a look at the page 'How to hold an ocarina'.
+- An ocarina that is well suited to your hands should not force your wrists to fold backwards.

-Hole spacing is also an issue.
-If the spacing of the holes is notably less than the spacing of your fingers when they are touching, you will find it difficult to cover the holes.
+- The spacing of the holes should not force your fingers to touch.
 Pressing your fingers against each other is not ideal and makes it more difficult to move them.

 The following list gives the spacing between the centres of the finger holes of the ocarinas I make.
 Others will be different, but it will give a vague idea.